 These fresh cranberry muffins were so simple to make, and they were packed with flavor.
 Here’s how I made them:

 - In a large bowl, combine the flour, quick oats, sugar, baking powder, baking soda, salt, cinnamon, allspice, and cardamom.
-Set aside.
+Set flour mixture aside.

 - In another bowl, whisk together the eggs.
 Add the buttermilk, melted butter, and grated apples.

 - Make a well in the center of the dry ingredients.
-Add the buttermilk mixture to the well and stir until moistened.
+Add the wet ingredients to the well and stir until moistened.

 - Once moistened, gently fold in the chopped cranberries.